daniel-xyz/vitrino-web/README.md

 We use Heroku as our cloud service.
 All pushes to the github master branch are automatically deployed to it.
 It is also possible to start the node.js server locally within the Heroku environment, which is recommended.

-First, sign up for a heroku.com account and install the toolbelt: https://toolbelt.heroku.com/
+First, sign up for a heroku.com account and install the toolbelt (https://toolbelt.heroku.com/) and tell us your mail so we can give you access to the project.

-Once installed, you can use the heroku command from your command shell.
-Log in using the email address and password you used when creating your Heroku account:
+Once installed, use the heroku command from your command shell.
+Log in using the email address and password for heroku:

 ```
 $ heroku login
 ```

-To open the productive website, use:
+Open the productive website by typing:

 ```
 $ heroku open